rodbv/testdriven.io-django-tdd-docker/README.md

 docker-compose up
 ```

-Once the services are up and running you can execute the usual Django commands as such:
+Once the services are up and running you can execute the usual Django commands inside the containers as such:

 ```
 > docker-compose exec movies python manage.py makemigrations
 > docker-compose exec movies python manage.py migrate
 > docker-compose exec movies python manage.py createsuperuser
 ```

+## Heroku deployment

+This application has been deployed on Heroku (via Gitlab CI) and is accessible at (https://morning-river-10989.herokuapp.com)[https://morning-river-10989.herokuapp.com]

 ## Running the tests